 Handwriting is another important aspect of Fundations instruction.
 Automaticity and fluency in handwriting are strong predictors of the quantity and quality of written composition.
 This is true for both typically developing writers and writers with disabilities (Blalock, 1985).
-In Fundations, letter formation is tightly integrated with learning the letter name and letter sound and students are directly taught letter formation with the Wilson font.
+In Fundations, letter formation is tightly integrated with learning the letter name and the sound represented by the letter(s).
+Students are directly taught letter formation with the Wilson font.